 When to Call Your Eye Doctor

-Also, consult your doctor if you think switching to extended-use contacts is more convenient.
+Also, consult your doctor if switching to extended-use contacts is more convenient.
 Your doctor will examine your eyes and recommend the most appropriate eyewear.

 - Never reuse daily contact lenses because they’re not designed to withstand washing and disinfecting.

 - If you need reusable lenses, go for the extended-use contacts, which are much thicker and can withstand scratches.

 - Attempting to clean and reuse dailies risks the lenses falling apart while in the eyes.
 This can cause complications such as hypoxia and vascularization.

 - Other risks of reusing dailies include eye irritation, infection, abrasions, and vision issues.

 - Avoid situations that expose your contacts to microbial contamination or risk of eye damage.